 By eating candy, you're giving odor-causing microorganisms more fuel to throw on the fire.
 In fact, candy is particularly bad for breath, since it can also encourage tooth decay, plaque buildup and gingivitis - all of which further cause (you guessed it) bad breath.

 Still, this hasn't kept certain industrious souls from trying to engineer a candy that fights bad breath.
-In fact, a study recently appearing in the trade publication Quintessence International has announced that a specially formulated candy appears to eliminate halitosis six times better than the regular kind.
+In fact, a study recently appearing in the trade publication Quintessence International has announced that a specially formulated candy appears to alleviate halitosis six times better than the regular kind.

 Well, while that's just dandy, it's important to know that regular candy doesn't target bad breath.
 At all.